roye10/ShapleyLorenz/README.md

 ## Summary

-Algorithm that computes Shapley-Lorenz contribution coefficients, as defined in the paper "Shapley-Lorenz decompositions in eXplainable Artificial Intelligence", by Paolo Giudici and Emanuela Raffinetti from February 2020.
+The module computes Shapley-Lorenz contribution coefficients, as defined in the paper "Shapley-Lorenz decompositions in eXplainable Artificial Intelligence", by Paolo Giudici and Emanuela Raffinetti from February 2020.

 The function takes as input
 * the pre-trained model `f(·)`,